Smith-Njigba, defense show out again for Seahawks in 27-19 win against Texans

+“That was very spontaneous,” Smith-Njigba said.
+“Definitely saw a lot of my favorites do it (growing up), but that was really on the spot right there.”

-In total, Smith-Njigba caught eight passes for 123 yards receiving.
+Smith-Njigba caught eight passes for 123 yards receiving, good for his NFL-leading fifth 100-yard receiving game of the season.
 He became the second player in franchise history to record three straight 100-yard games, and his five 100-yard games this season are tied for the second-most in a year by any Seahawks player.

+As stellar as Smith-Njigba has been in his third NFL season, what he’s put forth on the regular has become somewhat expected.
+From teammate and 2021 AP NFL Offensive Player of the year Cooper Kupp’s perspective, though, Smith-Njigba’s excellence should be appreciated.

+“There’s nothing routine about what he’s been able to do productivity-wise,” Kupp said.
+“It’s very difficult.
+That’s difficult.
+Takes a lot of work to be able to do that.
+I think that’s the standard.”

 Charbonnet punched in his second touchdown of the game, a two-yard rush, late in the third quarter to give the Seahawks a 27-12 advantage.